 • understand and participate in discussions about social topics like the economy

 • review a book, movie, or piece of art

 After completing Dutch Challenge 3 you know …

-• how to use passive constructions (like “The letter is being read.”, “He has been asked to give a presentation.”, etc.
+• how to use the famous ‘er’, more ‘zouden’, and passive constructions (like “The letter is being read.”, “He has been asked to give a presentation.”) etc.

-• vocabulary regarding the following themes: economy and trade, art and literature
+• vocabulary regarding the following themes: sustainability, economy, personal relationships, economics, and art.

 After completing Dutch Challenge 3 your level of Dutch is B1+ according to the Common European Framework of Reference (CEFR).